SeanZh30/Seanzh301.github.io/index.md

 ## About me
 Greatings!
-I'm Shiyuan(Sean) Zhang, currently a CS major master’s student at <a href="https://cs.illinois.edu/">University of Illinois Urbana-Champaign</a>.
-My research interest lies in trustworthy machine learning, data centric AI, LLM, and machine unlearning.
+I'm Shiyuan(Sean) Zhang, currently a CS major master’s student at University of Illinois Urbana-Champaign.
+My research interest lies in <strong>trustworthy machine learning, data centric AI, machine unlearning and VLMs</strong>.
 Currently I am fortunate to work with Professor <a href="https://jiaqima.github.io/">Jiaqi Ma</a>.
 Prior to this, I completed my Bachelor's degree also at the UIUC.
 In life, I have the perfect companionship of this white rag called <a href="./assets/img/lulu.jpg">Lulu</a>.

 <!-- ## Research Interests